Experimental evolution: Fruit flies

 One of the first of a new wave of experiments using this strategy was the laboratory "evolutionary radiation" of Drosophila melanogaster populations that Michael R. Rose started in February, 1980.
 This system started with ten populations, five cultured at later ages, and five cultured at early ages.
 Since then more than 200 different populations have been created in this laboratory radiation, with selection targeting multiple characters.
 Some of these highly differentiated populations have also been selected "backward" or "in reverse," by returning experimental populations to their ancestral culture regime.
 Hundreds of people have worked with these populations over the better part of three decades.
 Much of this work is summarized in the papers collected in the book Methuselah Flies.

 The early experiments in flies were limited to studying phenotypes but the molecular mechanisms, i.e., changes in DNA that facilitated such changes, could not be identified.
 This changed with genomics technology.
 Subsequently, Thomas Turner coined the term Evolve and Resequence (E&R) and several studies used E&R approach with mixed success.
 One of the more interesting experimental evolution studies was conducted by Gabriel Haddad's group at UC San Diego, where Haddad and colleagues evolved flies to adapt to low oxygen environments, also known as hypoxia.
 After 200 generations, they used E&R approach to identify genomic regions that were selected by natural selection in the hypoxia adapted flies.
 More recent experiments are following up E&R predictions with RNAseq and genetic crosses.
 Such efforts in combining E&R with experimental validations should be powerful in identifying genes that regulate adaptation in flies.

+Much recently the experimental evolution in flies have taken the course to address the molecular mechanisms and in doing so it might pave way to understand physiology of an organism better and thus redefine disease therapeutics.